 Imagine building a house without a measuring tape; you wouldn’t know where to start.

-Baking is pretty much the same; it’s as much science as it is art.
-Measuring ingredients accurately, especially when swapping them out is essential, because…
+Baking is pretty much the same; it’s both science and art.
+Measuring ingredients accurately, especially when swapping them out, is essential because…

 - It ensures your baked treats don’t turn into kitchen mishaps.